 All projects listed in this plan are subject to change.
-Approval of this plan by the district board does not guarantee that each project will happen.
-Further approvals of individual projects are required by the Western Technical College board and, in certain situations, by the Wisconsin Technical College System board.
+The district board's approval of this plan does not guarantee that each project will happen.
+The Western Technical College board and, in certain situations, the Wisconsin Technical College System board require further approvals of individual projects.

 Western needs to be nimble to respond quickly to the community's needs; some capital project needs may quickly arise that were unknown when the three-year facilities plan was approved.
 It is allowable for Western to move forward with those projects even though they were not included in the three-year plan.
-Individual approvals noted above would still be needed, however.
-Given the uncertainty of the COVID-19 pandemic and its impact on the economy, many of the projects identified in this plan may need to change.
-This could be especially true for projects in the near term.
+However, individual approvals noted above would still be needed.